suobset/stormm/README.md

 Do not be afraid of pointers!
 C++ is a superset of C, and therefore can make use of them.
-It is not desirable to use pointers to dynamically allocate memory, however: that is for containers and smart pointers, the most common being std::vector.
+It is not desirable to use pointers to dynamically allocate memory, however: that is for containers and smart pointers, the most common being ```std::vector```.
 For array access, pointers are often (but not always) less desirable than containers due to the fact that a pointer to a block of memory is just that: it carries no information about what the bounds are, and while it is possible to reach a segmentation fault by accessing a non-existent element of a std::vector it is much easier to go into the code and install a bounds check if that happens.
 In optimized code, accessing an element of a std::vector by the ```[]``` operator is as fast as accessing an element of an array through a pointer--the compiler knows what the program is meant to do, so pointers seldom have a performance advantage unless they help to skip over an extra layer of function calls